Using digital traces to analyze software work: skills, careers and programming languages: Swift vs Objective-C

 Software written for Apple devices was mostly written in \emph{Objective-C} from the 1980s until the mid 2010s.
 Apple designed \emph{Swift} to replace \emph{Objective-C} and launched the language in 2014.
 Within the next few years, most users switched to this new language to be able to continue developing software for Apple products ~\citep{jetbrain}.
 Unlike typical programming language dynamics, which evolve organically from developer communities, Swift’s introduction was a deliberate, top-down intervention by Apple.

-Figure~\ref{fig:fig2_si_swift_vs_objc} describes this shift in terms of the tasks where Swift was more popular than Objective-C and vice versa.
-Before 2015, most tasks were handled preferentially in Objective-C. However, since the release of Swift in 2014 this rapidly changes.
-Swift surpasses Objective-C in terms of the number of different tasks it handles around 2015 and all but eclipses Objective-C by 2016.
+Fig.~\ref{fig:fig2_si_swift_vs_objc} describes this shift in terms of the skills where Swift was more popular than Objective-C and vice versa.
+Before 2015, most skills were deployed preferentially using Objective-C. However, since the release of Swift in 2014 this rapidly changes.
+Swift surpasses Objective-C in terms of the number of different skills in which it dominates around 2015 and all but eclipses Objective-C by 2016.